PDLT-University-of-York/test-split-site/docs/ultra/ally-accessibility-report.md

 !!! principle "Relevant [VLE site design principles](../ultra/site-design-principles.md)"

     - 3.4 Essential: Site and materials content is accessible.

-    - 3.6 Essential: Links and materials titles describe the destination or content.
+## Overview

-    - 3.7 Essential: Direct, descriptive links are given to open embedded content (eg. video, Padlet or Xerte objects) in full screen.
+!!! ai "Using automated tools effectively"

-## Overview and example
+    The accessibility report may not identify all issues within content, so treat this as a **starting point** for your accessibility considerations.

-The accessibility report gives a site-wide overview of content accessibility, pulling together the accessibility scores awarded to each item by the [Ally accessibility checker](../ultra/ally-tool.md#accessibility-checker).
+The accessibility report gives a site-wide overview based on the accessibility scores awarded to individual content items by the [Ally accessibility checker](../ultra/ally-tool.md#accessibility-checker).
 It can be used to identify common accessibility issues and specific items that need fixing.

-The case study below demonstrates how to access and use the accessibility report:
+The case study below introduces the report and explores how departments can use it as part of their site development process:

 ??? case-study "Case study: Using accessibility reports to enhance module VLE sites"